Local Land Charges Register

 These are the 12 parts of the Land Charges Register:

 - Light obstruction notices

 In addition to the registerable items revealed on the Local Land Charges Register a potential purchaser will also wish to be made aware of any notices about to be served on the property that will become binding upon any new purchaser upon completion.
 To cover these important but non-registerable items the questionnaire form CON29 is available.

 Viewing the register

 The Local Land Charges Register is located at Riverside House, Library Section.
-It is available to view Monday to Friday, no appointment necessary, no fee.
+It is available to view Monday to Thursday inclusive.